 Communicating with manufacturers can be the most challenging part of bringing a product to life.
 You’ll face language barriers and time differences, yet the amount of money you’ll save producing abroad will almost always be worth it.

-Having a good relationship with your manufacture stems from clear communication and since relationships can make or break business in China, communication will be essential to your manufacturing success.
+Having a good relationship with your manufacture stems from clear communication and since relationships can make or break a business in China, communication will be essential to your manufacturing success.
 (China literally has a term, “Guang Xi,” that translates to the relationship of people in business.

 When speaking with your manufacturer, you’re most likely going to be talking to one of their sales reps.
-I’ve been inside a manufacturer’s sales office and depending on the size of the manufacturer, it can be filled with cubicle style desks that are usually manned by a worker with an elementary English level.
+I’ve been inside a manufacturer’s sales office and, depending on the size of the manufacturer, it can be filled with cubicle-style desks that are usually manned by a worker with an elementary English level.

 (A manufacturer’s office )

 Manufacturers rarely like speaking on the phone because their English level may not be good enough to speak and their ability to type English is much better, so written styles of communication are usually best.

 For that reason, when communicating with them you need to make your sentences as simple as you can.
 Do not use complex words.
 Some sales reps will be using a tool similar to Google Translate so making your sentences to the point can save you from missteps.

 Complex paragraphs and extended paragraphs will lead to confusion.
 Make your questions clear and to the point.
 When asking a manufacturer a set of questions, I’ve learned to list them out in numerical order with one question on each line like the following:

 - Can I come to visit your factory?